-- If you currently lack vital tools such as the Internet or a laptop, find a way to borrow one from your close friends or family members.
+- If you lack vital tools such as the Internet or a laptop, find a way to borrow one from your close friends or family members.

 - Adjust your offers according to your existing resources, and slowly save for better, upgraded gears.

 While having better equipment will surely make your tasks faster, easier, and more efficient, using your available resources is key to starting freelance work without spending money.
-You can eventually save up for the better things you need when you begin to earn more.
+You can eventually save up for the better things you need when you earn more.

 4. Convert your time to money

-The key to spending no money is knowing that time is a more valuable resource so use yours wisely.
+The key to spending no money is knowing that time is a more valuable resource, so use yours wisely.
 Everything is already available online if you know where to look.
 Instead of gossiping or watching shows for entertainment, use your downtime to prepare for a fruitful career ahead.

 5. Take advantage of free platforms

 An excellent tip to starting freelance geared towards profitability is knowing what tools you can access for free.
 This knowledge allows you to spend extra resources on more critical career-building aspects such as education or equipment.

 Here are some of the most common free platforms that freelancers can use:

 - Creative websites like Canva, Design Wizard, etc., for basic graphics and videos useful in social media and digital marketing management.